opentargets/platform-output-support/README.md

 ## Summary

-This application uses the [Otter](http://github.com/opentargets/otter) library to define the steps of the pipeline that consume the output from the data generation pipeline and create the backend for the Open Targets Platform.
-There are also steps for releasing data to BigQuery.
+This application uses the [Otter](http://github.com/opentargets/otter) library to define the steps of the pipeline that create and push all the output artifacts for a run of the Open Targets pipeline.

 Check out the [config.yaml](config/config.yaml) file to see the steps and the tasks that make them up.